marrrie23/AD_Assignment3/README.md

 # LDA Topic Modeling

-# BTS Fanfiction Analysis Repository
+This repository contains research and analysis of the data collected from Trump's and Sanders' tweets based on Macaulay (2019).

-This repository contains research and analysis on the impact of 'soft masculinity' as portrayed in fanfiction about the Korean boy band BTS, which represents a significant part of the fanfiction genre known as Real-Person Fiction (RPF).
+References: Macaulay, M. (2019).
+Bernie and the Donald: A comparison of Left-and Right-wing populist discourse. *Populist discourse: International perspectives*, 165-195.

 ## Repository Contents